gschwaer/fp_memory_centric_sched/README.md

 Erika
 -----

-* Every inmate needs to be compiled, saved and started separately because they have different cache partitions (see `config.h`).
+* Every inmate gets its cache partition from its A57 core ID (in the range of 0-3 on TX2).
 * To compile Erika applications for Jailhouse in Eclipse you need some files from the Jailhouse compilation.
 So after compiling Jailhouse copy the jailhouse folder back from the TX2 to the Host in place of the existing folder.
 The Erika Makefiles will then find the necessary libraries in the jailhouse folder.
 * Setup of dependencies see below